h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

    initial Y matrix is chosen by the final cluster centers from the K-Means PlusPlus algorithm.

+.. todo:: update the fold_assignment with "Stratified" parameter
 -  **fold\_assignment**: (Applicable only if a value for **nfolds** is specified and **fold\_column** is not selected) Select the cross-validation fold assignment scheme.
 The available options are